elementalsecurity/sec-arch/07_security_architecture_methodologies/RM-ODP.md

 ## Summary

 **RM-ODP** is a rigorous and scalable framework for describing distributed systems from multiple viewpoints.
-It supports architectural clarity, traceability, and interoperability—especially important for Security Architects designing resilient, standards-aligned, and multi-stakeholder distributed architectures.
+It supports architectural clarity, traceability, and interoperability which is especially important for Security Architects designing resilient, standards-aligned, and multi-stakeholder distributed architectures.
 Its abstraction mechanisms are particularly valuable for managing complexity in modern interconnected systems.